Advertisements

 Stop-Loss Methods

-Any stop-loss method, applied consistently, is better than not using any stop-loss at all, but once you acknowledge that you should use a stop, it is only sensible to use the best one you can devise.
+Any stop-loss method, which is applied consistently, is better than not using any stop-loss at all, but once you acknowledge that you should use a stop, it is only sensible to use the best one you can devise.
 You can design your stop to be in sync with the market, or you can design it to fit your trading plan needs, but the best of all possible worlds is to find a stop that fits both.
-This can be very difficult and tricky, and takes some soul-searching.
+This can be very difficult and tricky and takes some soul-searching.

 Market Sync Stops

 The underlying philosophy of market sync stops is that the market should dictate your stop.
-You never know when you enter a position whether the upcoming period will be volatile or flat, contains breakouts, be trending, or deliver special circumstances (like a gap).
+You never know when you enter a position whether the upcoming period will be volatile or flat, contain breakouts, be trending, or deliver special circumstances (like a gap).
 The best stop to make the most of differing market conditions is the stop that adapts to the market conditions.

 And the single most adaptive indicator we have in the toolkit is the average true range (ATR).
 The classic market sync stop-loss technique is to set the stop as a function of the ATR for the period you plan to hold the position.
-Let’s say you are buying at X and you know the ATR for your expected holding period is 60 points.
+Let’s say you are buying at X, and you know the ATR for your expected holding period is 60 points.
 If you set your stop at X minus 61, it is unlikely that you will get stopped out on a large random price move.
 But since you will never enter at the exact low and exit at the exact high (or vice versa for a short position), you should probably subtract more than one point from the ATR from your entry to set a stop — perhaps 10 points for a total of 70.
 This gives you an additional cushion of 18% of ATR.

 Setting your stop as a function of ATR is logical and dynamic.
 When the market is flaky and choppy, ATR goes up, and so your stop widens to prevent getting zapped by a random move.
-When the market is orderly, ATR drops and your stop is smaller.
+When the market is orderly, ATR drops, and your stop is smaller.

 ATR has a few problems, though, and not the least of them is that 70 points can represent a very large move in your timeframe.
 And this has some serious repercussions for the Rule #1 of setting stops: